 “You don’t have to be so mean to Mehrdir.
 He’s only taking care of you.
 Something you clearly can’t do by yourself.”

 She closed her eyes and sighed.
-She didn’t need a fairy to tell her what was good and what was rude.
+She didn’t need a fairy to come and scold her.
 More to the point, not a muscular one.

 “Why are you here anyway?
 Have information to gather about the commander?”